vekatze/neut/book/src/basis.md

 }
 ```

 Note that the variable `xs` is used twice.
-The compiler translates the code above into the below (pseudo-code):
+Because of that, the compiler translates the above code into the below (pseudo-code; won't typecheck):

 ```neut
 define foo(xs: list(int)): unit {